climo-ai/climo-r/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# climo
+# Climo: Deploy and share clinical prediction models in minutes

 <!-- badges: start -->
 <!-- badges: end -->

-The climo package is the R interface to the climo.ai platform.
-With the climo package, you can create, evaluate, share, and collaborate on clinical models directly from the R language.
-The climo.ai platform follows the belief that individuals, labs, and companies can contribute a great deal to building better clinical prediction models by sharing models rather than entire datasets.
+Climo is an open-source package that lets you quickly build an online interface to your fitted R models.
+Deployed models can be freely shared with others so that anyone can explore your model’s predictions.
+You can also use climo to retrieve and locally validate other models on your data.

+The features of climo are specifically tailored towards clinical prediction models.
+We believe that collaboration within the medical community can be improved by focusing on sharing models rather than datasets.
+No data is ever shared when you use climo!

 ## Quickstart

-This short overview of the climo package will go through installation and creating a model that can be visualized at climo.ai.
+This short overview of the climo package will go through installation and creating a model that can be visualized at clinicalmodels.io.

 To start, you can install the development version of climo with the following statement: